-Changing exhibitions - primarily solo or duo - range from 5 to 8 weeks each.
+Changing exhibitions - primarily solo or duo - range from 5 to 10 weeks each.
 Media shown include works on canvas (primarily oils), pastels, and hand-pulled artist prints.
 A smaller percentage of work draws from mixed-media assemblages, photography, sculpture and ceramic art.
 The holdings gallery features an ongoing selection of Hudson River regional artists - new work done in traditional representational styles and often influenced - directly or indirectly - by the historic Hudson River School; a cross-section of contemporary and modernist works; and a growing selection of historical work drawn from several estates and private collections.
 To compliment its visual arts program, the gallery organizes and hosts a Meet-The-Artist series and other arts-related symposia.
-(Past programming has included a Performance and Spoken Word series, which will be reinstated in the Rhinebeck location as logistic issues are worked out.)
+(Past programming has included a Performance and Spoken Word series.)

 The Gallery's primary represented artists are listed in the vertical area at left (you can 'click' names to enter their artist pages).
 For the many additional artists whose work is included in our current offerings/holdings, as well as sales and specials on special gallery items, please see our "For Purchase" section, the link to which is available in the naviagation bar at the top of this page.
 Please let us know if you have any questions.
 We look forward to seeing you at the galleries! _________________________________________________________________

 We have consolidated our several former exhibition spaces into our lovely, intimate Upstairs Galleries.
 The third floor space includes three rooms (galleries) - two for our changing exhibit program, and one for our holdings.